BrianHotopp/TFTInterpreter/README.md

 # TFTInterpreter

 The Teamfight Tactics Interpreter is a continuously running loop that reads a TFT screenshot into a machine-readable format.
-By taking repeated screenshots of the planning phase of a TFT game, the interpreter represents all champions available and present.
+By taking repeated screenshots of the planning phase of a TFT game, the interpreter represents all present champions.
 This is supplemented by a recommendation system that reviews the units in play and identifies the strongest available champion synergies to build an effective team.

 ---